America's allies alarmed by a leaked group chat about attack plans

 “One shouldn’t underestimate European military industrial capacity,” he said.
 “There are all kinds of things that can go wrong … but there is an element here also that the Americans are awakening a sleeping giant.”

-Riccardi reported from Denver, Colorado.
+Riccardi reported from Denver.
 Associated Press writers Ali Swenson in New York, Chris Megerian in Washington.
 John Leicester in Paris and Rob Gillies in Toronto contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.